FNDaaS: Content-agnostic Detection of Fake News sites: Introduction

-In this work, we propose \emph{Fake News Detection-as-a-Service} (\toolname): the first of its kind, holistic fake news detection system that is completely content-agnostic. \toolname does not take into account the actual fake news text (content) of the article, but instead relies on the network and structural characteristics of the website (\eg DNS record changes, domain age, domain expiration and re-registration patterns, DOM characteristics, number of HTTP redirections, page rendering timings, \etc).
-The goal of \toolname is not only to reduce the effort of manual curators by providing a short list of suspicious websites out of all news websites, but eventually to provide an autonomous service that parses the Web and produces frequent reports (\ie lists) of websites classified as fake news that browsers can utilize locally (via a browser extension) and warn users accordingly.
-In \toolname, and through a web browser plugin, authorized users can also contribute by providing their own labels for a website, in this way helping the supervised re-training of our ML classifier.
-The contributions of this paper are summarized as follows: \begin{enumerate}[itemsep=0pt,topsep=0pt,leftmargin=0.5cm] \item We design \toolname: a novel holistic fake news detection service that breaks the linguistic barriers and detects fake news websites without relying on the website's content but instead it leverages its network and structural characteristics.
-As a consequence, our content-agnostic approach can operate across countries and language regions.
+In this work, we propose \emph{Fake News Detection-as-a-Service} (\toolname): the first of its kind, holistic system designed to detect websites disseminating fake news, that is completely content-agnostic. \toolname does not take into account the actual fake news text (content) of articles shared on these sites; instead, it relies on the network and structural characteristics of the website sharing them (\eg DNS record changes, domain age, domain expiration and re-registration patterns, DOM characteristics, number of HTTP redirections, page rendering timings, \etc).
+The goal of \toolname is not only to reduce the effort of manual curators (by providing a short list of suspicious websites), but eventually to provide an autonomous service that parses the Web and produces frequent reports (\ie lists) of websites classified as potentially sharing fake news, that browsers can utilize locally (via a browser extension) and warn users accordingly.
+The contributions of this paper are summarized as follows: \begin{enumerate} \item We design \toolname: a novel holistic fake news detection service that breaks the linguistic barriers and detects websites potentially sharing fake news, without relying on the website's content, but instead leveraging the sites' network and structural characteristics.